bvanbens/cucm_appuser_device_assoc_sql/README.md

 # cucm_appuser_device_assoc_sql
-This simple script will create SQL command that can be run in the CLI (SSH session) of a Cisco Call Manager (CUCM) to associate (or disassoicate) devices from an Application user (Or list of multiple application users)
+This simple script will create SQL command that can be run in the CLI (SSH session) of a Cisco Call Manager (CUCM) to associate (or disassociate) devices from an Application user (Or list of multiple application users)
-The script inputs a text file with a list of devices to be assoicated (or disassociated)
+The script inputs a text file with a list of devices to be associated (or disassociated)
 One device per row.
 It will output 2 files per Application user provided
-One to associate, one to disassoicate
+One to associate, one to disassociate

 ### Example devices.txt file is provided
 rename `devices.txt.example` to `devices.txt`